ravisince2000/Terribly-tiny-tales-assignment/README.md

 EXPLAINATION of the code:

-The following assignment  is based  React component that utilizes the following libraries and plugins:
+The following assignment  is based on React component that utilizes the following libraries and plugins:

 React: A JavaScript library for building user interfaces.
 It allows you to create reusable UI components.